-Cincinnati Poet Laureate Pauletta Hansel invites you to join her for a literary walk around Cincinnati’s neighborhoods, writing as you go.
-This is not your grandpa’s sonnet.
+Cincinnati Poet Laureate Pauletta Hansel, 2016-2018, invited citizens to join her for a literary walk around Cincinnati’s neighborhoods, writing as they went.
+These are not your grandpa’s sonnet.
 You don’t even have to rhyme.
 The sonnet is a fourteen line poem with roughly ten syllables in each line.
 Eight blocks equals eight lines, each inspired by what you encounter; that’s one stanza of the poem.
 Then for the “volta” (Italian for “turn”) into the final six line stanza, you will literally turn, walking and writing for six blocks back, having drafted a poem that leaves you in a slightly different place than you began—as all good literature will do.

 Northside Walking Sonnet

 and black framed door frames red and black clad me.

 protection.”
 Sign on a car says, “Home.”
 “Rent this

 Oak tree’s wise nod above it all.
 Clatter

 the open door.
 Prayer flags’ ragged wave from

 rusted fire escape.
 Church for sale.
 Fairy-